bigonionbots/bigonionbots/README.md

 Code to be added:

--Price Bot - Utilizes APIs from Coingecko, Coinmarketcap, LiveCoinWatch, Dexscreen, DexGuru, and Vestige (for Algorand ASAs) to display crypto prices; single script manages over individual 30 bots
+- Price Bot - Utilizes APIs from Coingecko, Coinmarketcap, LiveCoinWatch, Dexscreen, DexGuru, and Vestige (for Algorand ASAs) to display crypto prices; single script manages over individual 30 bots
--Net Bot - Makes use of Minerstat's API to provide information on network hashrate and difficulty for a variety of PoW crypto projects.
+- Net Bot - Makes use of Minerstat's API to provide information on network hashrate and difficulty for a variety of PoW crypto projects.
--Gas Bot - Currently only supports ETH network fast/normal/slow current gas prices, but will be expanding to include other blockchains
+- Gas Bot - Currently only supports ETH network fast/normal/slow current gas prices, but will be expanding to include other blockchains

 <!---
 bigonionbots/bigonionbots is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.